Who We Are

 To watch a short video describing the Center, click here.

-The Center for Court Innovation grew out of a single experiment in judicial problem solving.
-The Midtown Community Court was created in 1993 to address low-level offending around Times Square.
-The Midtown Court combines punishment and help, sentencing offenders to perform community service and receive social services.
-The project’s success in making justice more visible and meaningful led the court’s planners, with the support of New York State’s chief judge, to establish the Center for Court Innovation to serve as an engine for justice reform in New York.
+The Center for Court Innovation grew out of a single experiment; the Midtown Community Court was created in 1993 to address low-level offending around Times Square.
+The project’s success in reducing both crime and incarceration led the court’s planners, with the support of New York State’s chief judge, to establish the Center for Court Innovation to serve as an ongoing engine for justice reform in